Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

 \subsection{Results on QUBIQ}

-In Table \ref{tb:qubiq}, we compare different training methods on QUBIQ using UNet-ResNet50, including hard labels obtained through (i) majority votes \cite{LabelLemayMELBA2023} (ii) random sampling each rater's annotation \cite{ImprovingJensenMICCAI2019}; and soft labels derived from (i) averaging across all annotations \cite{SoftSegGrosMIA2021,UsingSilvaMICCAIWorkshop2021,LabelLemayMELBA2023} (ii) label smoothing \cite{InceptionV2V3SzegedyCVPR2016}.
+In Table \ref{tb:qubiq}, we compare different training methods on QUBIQ using UNet-ResNet50.
+This comparison includes both hard labels, obtained through (i) majority votes \cite{LabelLemayMELBA2023} and (ii) random sampling each rater's annotation \cite{ImprovingJensenMICCAI2019}, as well as soft labels derived from (i) averaging across all annotations \cite{SoftSegGrosMIA2021,UsingSilvaMICCAIWorkshop2021,LabelLemayMELBA2023} and (ii) label smoothing \cite{InceptionV2V3SzegedyCVPR2016}.

 In the literature \cite{SoftSegGrosMIA2021,UsingSilvaMICCAIWorkshop2021,LabelLemayMELBA2023}, annotations are usually averaged with uniform weights.
-We additionally consider weighting each rater's annotation by its Dice score with respect to majority votes, so that a rater who deviates far from majority votes receives a low weight.
-Note that for all methods, the Dice score and ECE are computed with respect to majority votes while BDice is calculated as illustrated in Section \ref{sec:bdice}.
+We additionally consider weighting each rater's annotation by its Dice score with respect to the majority votes, so that a rater who deviates far from the majority votes receives a low weight.
+Note that for all methods, the Dice score and ECE are computed with respect to the majority votes, while BDice is calculated as illustrated in Section \ref{sec:bdice}.

-Generally, models trained with soft labels not only become more accurate, but also more calibrated.
-The rich multi-rater information can be captured by simply averaging their annotations.
-In particular, averaging annotations with uniform weights obtains the highest BDice, while weighted average achieves the highest Dice score.
-Overall, we find weighted average outperforms other methods, except on Brain tumor T2 where there exists a high degree of disagreement among raters (see also Table \ref{tb:ratio} in Appendix \ref{app:tables}).
-We hypothesize that improved results could be obtained with more sophisticated weighting schemes such as learned weights \cite{BIWDNGuanAAAI2018}, which is beyond the scope of this paper.
+Generally, models trained with soft labels exhibit improved accuracy and calibration.
+In particular, averaging annotations with uniform weights obtains the highest BDice, while a weighted average achieves the highest Dice score.
+It is worth noting that the weighted average significantly outperforms the majority votes in terms of the Dice score which is evaluated based on the majority votes themselves.
+We hypothesize that this is because soft labels contain extra inter-rater information, which can ease the network optimization at those ambiguous regions.
+Overall, we find the weighted average outperforms other methods, with the exception of Brain Tumor T2, where there is a high degree of disagreement among raters.

-We compare our method with state-of-the-art (SOTA) methods in Table \ref{tb:qubiq_sota}.
-In our method, we average annotations with uniform weights for Brain tumor T2 and with each rater's Dice score for all other datasets.
-Our method that simply averages annotations to produce soft labels obtains superior results compared to methods that adopt complex architectures or training techniques.
+We compare our method with state-of-the-art (SOTA) methods using UNet-ResNet50 in Table \ref{tb:qubiq_sota}.
+In our method, we average annotations with uniform weights for Brain Tumor T2 and with each rater's Dice score for all other datasets.
+Our method, which simply averages annotations to produce soft labels obtains superior results compared to methods that adopt complex architectures or training techniques.